TobaQUINN/LinearRegression-Synthetic-/README.md

 ## Problem Statement

-We are given a dataset with an input variable (e.g., years of experience) and a target variable (e.g., salary).
+I used a synthetic dataset with an input variable (e.g., years of experience) and a target variable (e.g., salary).
 The objective is to learn a function that can predict the target value from the input.

 ---

 ## Model Intuition

-We assume a linear relationship between the input and output:
+I assume a linear relationship between the input and output:

 > y = wx + b